DGouldng/RedStrike/README.md

 CHAT_ID = "YOUR_CHAT_ID"

 ```
 ⚠️ This module uses ipinfo.io.
-Get a free token from https://ipinfo.io/signup and replace it in tracker.py.
+Get a free token from https://ipinfo.io/signup and replace it in the <script> in tracker.py.
 #### 🔐 Keep your token and chat ID secret.

 ### **Conclusion**: